rpapallas/illustrate.nvim/README.md

 <img src="https://img.shields.io/badge/Made%20With%20Lua-2C2D72?logo=lua&logoColor=fff&style=for-the-badge" alt="made with lua" >

-Illustrate is a lua plugin for neovim that lets you to quickly create, search and open vector files in Inkscape (Linux, macOS) and/or Adobe Illustrator (macOS) from within neovim.
+Illustrate is a lua plugin for neovim that lets you quickly create, search and open vector files in Inkscape (Linux, macOS) and/or Adobe Illustrator (macOS) from within neovim.
 It works with LaTeX and Markdown files.